Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/about.md

 #### `checkCompat: boolean`

-Enabling the mode in which calls to methods not supported by the current version of the Web App will result in throwing an error is recommended and enabled by default.
+Enabling the mode in which calls to methods not supported by the current version of the Mini App will result in throwing an error is recommended and enabled by default.

 #### `cssVars: boolean`